tomography/tomoscan/docs/source/screenshots.rst

 tomoScan.adl
 ============

-The following is the MEDM screen tomoScan.adl during a scan.
+The following is the MEDM screen :download:`tomoScan.adl <../../tomoScanApp/op/adl/tomoScan.adl>` during a scan.
 The status information is updating.

 .. image:: img/tomoScan.png
     :width: 75%